 Starting from the beginning, here’s how it happened:

 We hired a couple who lives here to help us find and purchase a vehicle.
 The company is called Rincon Car Finders and they help people like us – mainlanders who don’t know shit about buying a car here – to purchase a vehicle.
 They walk you through the process, then do the searching for you, send you their leads and if you like one, they will go with you to test drive and check the car out.
 Jennifer does the back and fourth and paperwork and money side, her husband Carlos does the checking out the car, communicating with the seller, verifying the running condition side.
 They charge $300, which includes taking you with them to look at the vehicles, going with you to the title place for the transfer, translating, etc. For us, it was about 4.5 hours of their physical time, when they were out with us looking, and an unknown amount of time spent searching listings at home and on phone calls with sellers.
 After having searched for weeks and weeks with discouraging results on our own, and running into language barriers and the knowledge that someone could sell us a lemon and we’d be no wiser – we felt like $300 was worth alleviating those risks.
 That was the hope.

-Jennifer and Carlos got us the car just in time to take a little road trip, and on the way, we discovered just a few of the (smaller) reasons the owners were willing to let go of a decent looking vehicle with low miles at that price:
+Jennifer and Carlos were so nice and so helpful and got us the car just in time to take a little road trip.
+On the way, we discovered just a few of the (smaller) reasons the owners were willing to let go of a decent looking vehicle with low miles at that price:

 - The car has a security system, and 30 seconds after you get out, it automatically locks all the doors for you.
 The catch = the key fob does not work to open the doors about 50% of the time.
 We have been locked out of the car for hours before, once with a basket full of groceries warming in the parking lot.
 Good times.

 - It leaks or burns oil – but that is not so uncommon with an almost 20 year old vehicle.
 Hopefully we can keep an eye on that and keep it full.